DD2480-Group-5/Assignment-1/README.md

 1. `gradle wrapper`
 2. `./gradle build`

+## Running the program

+The main DECIDE program reads a DECIDE instance from stdin.
+The first 19 lines of standard input represents the scalar parameters defined in the requirements specification: `LENGTH1`, `RADIUS1`, ..., `AREA2`.
+The next 15 lines are each 15 numbers from {0=NOTUSED, 1=ORR, 2=ANDD} that represents the LCM.
+The next line is 15 values from {true, false} representing the PUV.
+The next line is an integer N with the number of radar data points, and the next N lines are pairs of doubles representing the `x` and `y` coordinates of each point.
+There is an example input file under `app/input`.
+On Linux, you can run the main DECIDE method with an input file using the following command:
+`java -classpath app/bin/main decide.Decide < [path-to-input-file]`

 ## Generating documentation

 1. From the base directory, execute `javadoc -d doc -sourcepath app/src/main/java decide`